jeffknupp/blog/in_progress/new_post.md

 When `generator`s were first introduced in Python, they were a restricted type of coroutine: A `generator` could only yield a value back to the code that invoked it.
-What's more, once you created a generator the communication was one-way only.
+What's more, once you created a generator, the communication was one-way only;
-It sent you values.
+it sent you values.
 You couldn't send *it* anything.

-The `yield` keyword can do more than just yield a value.
 In PEP 342, support was added for passing values *into* generators.
-In fact, it can both yield a value and receive a (possibly different) value simultaneously!
+While still able to simply yield a value, PEP 342 allowed generators to both yield a value and receive a (possibly different) value in a single statement.

-Let's return to our prime number example.
-This time, instead of simply printing every prime number greater than `start`, let's find the smallest prime number greater than successive factors of 10 (that is, the smallest prime greater than 10, then 100, then 1000, etc.).
+To illustrate, let's return to our prime number example.
+This time, instead of simply printing every prime number greater than `start`, we'll find the smallest prime number greater than successive powers of a number (i.e. for 10, we get the smallest prime greater than 10, then 100, then 1000, etc.).
 We start in the same way as `get_primes`:

     #!py
     def print_successive_primes(base=10, iterations):
+        # like normal functions, a generator function
+        # can be assigned to a variable

         prime_generator = get_primes(base)
         # missing code...
         for power in range(iterations):